L-Ellis/Data_Course_ELLIS/README.md

 A little like how the updates to Stellaris works.
 You got the version number, but also the name of some famous sci-fi author.

+It's been a long time though, I'd be surprised if they weren't starting to run out of sci-fi authors at this point.